apache/gravitino-playground/README.md

 ### Using Spark and Trino

-You might consider generating data with SparkSQL and then querying this data using Trino.
+You might also consider generating data with SparkSQL and then querying this data using Trino.
 Give it a try with Gravitino:

 1. Login Spark container and execute the SQLs: